 Cloudera Manager supports deploying workloads in virtual private compute clusters, allowing administrators to access resources for high-demand times or to isolate workloads.
-In this environment Cloudera Navigator continues to extract metadata and track audit events from services running on the Base cluster.
+In this environment Cloudera Navigator continues to extract metadata and track audit events from services running on the Base cluster and track audit events from services running on the Compute cluster.
 Navigator does not extract metadata from services running on the Compute cluster.
-Navigator does not track audit events from services running on the Compute

 When you use Compute clusters, you define a data context to control how data is shared between a Compute cluster and the Base cluster.
 The interaction between the Compute clusters and the Base clusters through the data context means that some of the activity that occurs on Compute clusters does affect the metadata collected in Navigator.
 For example, if you create Hive data assets using HiveServer2 or SparkSQL on the Compute cluster and you have Hive in your data context, you will see entities for the new Hive data assets in Navigator.
 You won't see lineage for how these assets were created because the operations on the Compute cluster are not extracted.
-You won't see audits for the events that created the assets because audits are not collected from the services running on the Compute cluster.
+You will see audits for the events that created the assets.
 The following tables describe the behavior of Navigator metadata and audit collection in Base and Compute clusters for the services Navigator supports.